MarlyKhoury/soundgame/README.md

 ## I'm a self-taught Web Developer who is still learning!!

-- ⚡ chou ra2yak?
-Check out below a small explanation of the game
+- ⚡ Check out below a small explanation of the game

 ### GAME INITIAL STATE: